grandeurdev/js-sdk/README.md

 That is where the problem started.
 You are a hardware startup in the end and your expertise is in building amazing electronics technology.
 Now you gotta deal with few more things as well.
 You will have to build your app and figure out how to establish the communication between hardware and app (backend of your system).
 You decided to hire more engineers, but you know how much of them you will have to hire?
 To give you an idea, you need 8+ engineers just to do backend, Like one for database, one for networking, one for API development, one for dev ops and about four for building SDK (one for each platform android, ios, web, and hardware).
 This makes it a package of $8000+ just to figure out the backend of your system and you haven't yet validated your product.
 That is bad and now you don't know what to do about it.

 Then one day the sun of fate shown.
-You discovered a platform termed as `Grandeur Cloud`, which could just solve all of your problems.
+You discovered a platform termed as `Grandeur`, which could just solve all of your problems.
 You wanted to authenticate your users, it had the auth feature in it.
 You needed a online storage space to store your user's profile picture, it came with builtin support for storage.
 You needed a database to store power consumption logs so that your users could see how much they have saved, it provided a cloud datastore service.
 You wanted to build a communication bridge between the hardware and the software, thank god, it's SDK was available for all the stacks like arduino, web, and mobile.

 So you simply registered for the platform, created a project and started integrating your apps and hardware with the SDK.
 Then finally you registered your products to the platform before making them available for sale (because the platform comes with built-in security features and only allows only registered products to communicate).
 Your apps are now live on the store.
 People loved you built.
 You made an early entry into the market and now adding a dent to the universe.

 That is the story of the team `SolDrive`.
-Check out their [website](https://sol-drive.com) right now and explore how are they transforming the world with Grandeur Cloud.
+Check out their [website](https://sol-drive.com) right now and explore how are they transforming the world with Grandeur.

 ## Concepts
-In this subsection, we will explore the Grandeur Cloud Platform in detail.
+In this subsection, we will explore the Grandeur Platform in detail.
 We will see how it all works in depth.
 So let's get started

 ### Projects
-To start working with Grandeur Cloud, the first thing that you will have to do is to create a new project.
+To start working with Grandeur, the first thing that you will have to do is to create a new project.
 Now, what is a project?
 Project is like a workspace and we store, communicate and display data regarding your project.
 While you can technically create an unlimited number of projects, but you cannot share data or resources of any sort between two projects. `Your project works like a namespace`.
 Like users registered to one project cannot log in to applications based on other projects.
 Similarly, devices registered to one project, cannot be shared with another project.

 When you create a project, we give you a project API key.
 An API key is a digital signature that identifies a project in our system, just like your identification card or your social security number identifies you as a citizen.
 To connect your apps or hardware to our network, that is what you should provide to our SDK.
 Our SDK sends us your API key with every request and that is what we utilize to understand what data are we supposed to update or return or in which namespace we are supposed to execute your request.
 Checkout [sdk](#sdk) section in concepts to read more about it.